-- b. suffering; - c. costs for medical and/or psychological treatment measures; and/or - d. other losses suffered by the victim as a result of trafficking in persons. - (3) The restitution is given and included at the same time in the court's decision regarding the criminal act of trafficking in persons. - (4) The granting of restitution as referred to in paragraph (1) shall be implemented since the decision of the first instance court is rendered. - (5) The restitution as referred to in paragraph (4) may be deposited in advance at the court where the case was decided. - (6) Restitution shall be granted within 14 (fourteen) days as of the notification of the decision which has obtained permanent legal force. - (7) In the event that the perpetrator is acquitted by the court of appeal or cassation, the judge shall order in his decision that the restitution money deposited be returned to the person concerned.
+- (1) Every victim of the crime of human trafficking or their heirs has the right to receive restitution. - (2) The restitution as referred to in paragraph (1) is in the form of compensation for: - a. loss of wealth or income; - b. suffering; - c. costs for medical and/or psychological treatment measures; and/or - d. other losses suffered by the victim as a result of human trafficking. - (3) The restitution is given and included at the same time in the court's decision regarding the criminal act of human trafficking. - (4) The provision of restitution as referred to in paragraph (1) shall be carried out since the decision of the first instance court is imposed. - (5) The restitution as referred to in paragraph (4) may be deposited in advance at the court where the case was decided. - (6) Restitution is granted within 14 (fourteen) days as of the notification of the decision which has obtained permanent legal force. - (7) In the event that the perpetrator is acquitted by the court of appeal or cassation, the judge shall order in his decision that the restitution money deposited be returned to the person concerned.